Can fat or cellulite be removed on a specific body area with exercise?

 With a molecular weight of 855g/mol for triglycerides comprising palmitoleic acid (PAT), the most common fatty acid in the human body, and if we assume a massive 5kg of fat deposits on that leg (a very fat leg indeed), we have:

-Yes, that's right, even a very fat leg with 5kg of fat in it should expect to lose one tenth of a gram, after almost maximum intensity training for half an hour.
+Yes, that's right, even a very fat leg with 5kg of fat in it should expect to lose one tenth of a gram, after almost maximum intensity training for half an hour (and a thinner leg would lose much less).

 29 years of intensive daily exercise to lose 2.5kg of fat via spot fat reduction with exercise